Neil-Sawhney/Screen-Shot-Queue/Readme.md

 exe will be in dist directory

-if you move the exe, put it in its own directory
+dont move the exe, just make a shortcut if you need one